 Combine first four ingredients in a pot.
 Simmer, covered, on low heat for 30 minutes, or until the rhubarb is soft.
 Set the pot aside and let it cool.
 Strain through a cheese cloth.
 Measure the resulting liquid.
 Add an equal measure of Sipsmith London Dry Gin.
 This should make around two litres.
 Enjoy!

 Pretty and bright rhubarb gin is also a natural when added to a number of classic serves.

 Rhubarb and Vanilla Gin Liqueur

 Follow JB’s technique for a second delectable iteration of rhubarb gin—this one perfumed with fragrant vanilla.

 Preheat your oven to 180 C. On a lined baking tray, add the rhubarb and vanilla beans, and sprinkle over the sugar.
 Roast for approximately 30 minutes, or until the rhubarb is softened and fragrant.
 Remove from the oven and allow to cool to room temperature.
 In a large Kilner jar, add your bottle of gin and the roasted rhubarb and vanilla beans.
 Leave to infuse for three days before straining and enjoying.
 (Note that the leftover rhubarb is a lovely topping for ice cream, and that your roasted rhubarb can be frozen should you want to make future batches of rhubarb and vanilla gin.)

 Once you’ve made your own rhubarb gin, do feel free to experiment with it in different serves, too.
-We reckon it’d be a treat in a classic G&T or Gimlet, or served in a flute with some bubbly.
+Whilst it’s a great addition to a number of gin cocktail recipes, we reckon it’d be a treat in a classic G&T or Gimlet, or served in a flute with some bubbly.